Studio 3T’s Import Wizard lets you import JSON, CSV, BSON/mongodump, SQL, and another collection to MongoDB.

 Basics

-After successfully connecting to a MongoDB database, open the Import Wizard by clicking on Import in the Global Toolbar.
+Connect to a MongoDB database and open the Import Wizard by clicking on Import in the Global Toolbar.

 Alternatively, right-click on any server, database, or collection in the Connection Tree and choose Import (Collections, Data).